Kalaburagi Karnataka, India Travel Guide

 For any cultural performances or community events, consult local announcements or ask hotel staff for schedules.

-When shopping in markets, carry small denomination banknotes.
-This simplifies transactions and reduces the necessity of vendors to find change.
+When you go shopping in markets, carry small denomination banknotes.
+This makes it simpler transactions and reduces the necessity of vendors to find change.